happyuc-project/meteor-package-tools/README.md

     - `cad`
     - `gbp`
     - `jpy`
-    - And all ether units ('ether', 'finney', 'wei', etc)
+    - And all ether units ('hucer', 'finney', 'wei', etc)

 **Note** As non-meteor package you can only use the ether units.